Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

-The purpose of this project is to create an e-commerce store specialising in Irish products.
+The purpose of this project is to create an e-commerce store specialising in the most sought-after Irish products.
 I chose this angle due to the bountiful number of Irish people who live outside of their homeland but still desire Irish products.
 Tens of thousands of Irish people emigrate to other countries every year.
 Typically, Irish people living abroad will find it difficult to source authentic Irish food and beverages.
 I was able to identify a niche market which can be utilised by anyone who craves Irish products regardless of their location in the world.
 In preparation for this project, I conducted research on friends, colleagues and family members to identify the most popular food and beverage products which are not easily found outside of Ireland.